nixrajput/video-calling-app-flutter/README.md

 - The app is currently available for Android only.

 - We are open to contributions.
+If you want to contribute, please read the [CONTRIBUTING.md](CONTRIBUTING.md) file.

-Feel free to open an issue or a pull request.
+- Feel free to open an issue or a pull request.

 ## Setup